-The items in the Authority's Balance Sheet at 31 March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £48k for every year that useful lives had to be reduced.
+It is estimated that the annual depreciation charge for buildings would increase by £50k for every year that useful lives had to be reduced.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 The value of pension assets is estimated based upon information available at the Balance Sheet date, but these valuations may be earlier than the Balance Sheet date.
 The actual valuations at the Balance Sheet date, which may not be available until some time later, may give a different value of pension assets, but this difference is not considered to be material.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £3.243 million.
+For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £3.323 million.
 However, the assumptions interact in complex ways.
-During 2016/17, the Authority's actuaries advised that the net pensions liability had decreased by £4.294 million as a result of estimates being corrected as a result of experience and increased by £34.238 million attributable to updating of the assumptions.
-An adverse adjustment to age mortality assumptions of one year would increase the present value of the total obligation by £6.991 million.
-Arrears At 31 March 2017, the Authority had a balance of sundry debtors of £4.089 million.
-A review of significant balances suggested that an impairment of doubtful debts of 13.21% (£540k) was appropriate.
+During 2017/18, the Authority's actuaries advised that the net pensions liability had decreased by £6.703 million attributable to updating of the assumptions.
+An adverse adjustment to age mortality assumptions of one year would increase the present value of the total obligation by £6.940 million.
+Arrears At 31 March 2018, the Authority had a balance of sundry debtors of £3.850 million.
+A review of significant balances suggested that an impairment of doubtful debts of 14.03% (£540k) was appropriate.
 However, in the current economic climate it is not certain that such an allowance would be sufficient.
 If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £540k to set aside as an allowance.